Read about our update schedules here.

 *If required to complete a specific kind of work, otherwise use a less resource-intense environment

-The list of patterns and anti-patterns below shows what a proper (and poor) environment management looks like for a Salesforce org.
-You can use these to validate your designs before you build, or identify areas of your system that need to be refactored.
+The list of patterns and anti-patterns for ALM shows what proper and poor environment management looks like in a Salesforce org.
+Use them to validate your designs before you build, or to identify areas of your system that need to be refactored.

-To learn more about Salesforce tools for environment management, see Tools Relevant to Resilient.
+To learn more about Salesforce tools for environment management, see Salesforce Tools for Resiliency.

 Testing Strategy

-A test strategy is the guiding principles and standards for how you plan and run tests that gauge the success/failure of your applications during your ALM processes.
-Test strategy keeps every stakeholder involved in testing aligned with the priority, purpose, and scope of a given test, and helps project teams create effective and thoughtful test plans.
+A test strategy is a set of guiding principles and standards for how to plan and run tests that gauge the success and failure of applications during ALM processes.
+A test strategy keeps every stakeholder who is involved in testing informed about and aligned with the priority, purpose, and scope of a given test.
+It also helps project teams create effective and thoughtful test plans.

-Typically, developers or quality assurance/testing experts will be involved in creating and executing specific tests.
-Test strategy helps ensure that these individuals know what kinds of tests need to be conducted for a given project, in what sequence tests should occur, and what is needed for building well-formed tests, test plans, and artifacts (for example, test data sets, devices, traffic or network simulators, and so on).
+Typically, developers or quality assurance and testing experts are involved in creating and executing specific tests.
+A test strategy helps ensure that these individuals know what kinds of tests need to be conducted for a given project and in what sequence to conduct them.
+A test strategy also helps ensure that teams have what they need to build well-formed tests, test plans, and artifacts (for example, test data sets, devices, and traffic or network simulators).

-Effective testing strategy creates a clear picture of how, when, where, and why to run different test types (including unit tests, UI tests, and regression tests) in various combinations and conditions to uncover how your system (including any in-flight changes) will behave.
-An effective test strategy produces tests that better show you how well the system conforms to non-functional requirements (such as scalability, reliability, and usability) that can be difficult to measure through a single kind of test.
+An effective testing strategy creates a clear picture of how, when, where, and why to run different test types—including unit tests, UI tests, and regression tests—in various combinations and conditions to uncover how your system and any in-flight changes will behave.
+An effective test strategy produces tests that show you how well a system conforms to non-functional requirements—such as scalability, reliability, and usability—which can be difficult to measure through a single kind of test.

 ALM Patterns and Anti-Patterns